gilch/hissp/docs/tutorial.rst

 The distinction between a quoted symbol and a double-quoted string exists only in Lissp a the reader level.
-It's two ways of writing the same thing in Hissp Recall that the argument of the ``quote`` special form is seen as data::
+It's two ways of writing the same thing in Hissp.
+Recall that the argument of the ``quote`` special form is seen as data::

     #> (quote